kajf/bozr/README.md

 ```

 ### Section 'Remember'
-Similar to 'Args' section, specifies plaseholder values for future reference (within test case scope).
+Similar to `args` section, specifies plaseholder values for future reference (within test case scope).

-The difference is that values for placeholders are taken from response (syntax is similar to 'Expect' matchers).
+The difference is that values for placeholders are taken from response (syntax is similar to `expect` matchers).

 There are two types of sources for values to remember: response body and headers.